-Since I like to switch purses in the morning sometimes, I keep all of my day-to-day essentials—extra pens, lip balm, tissues, and headache medicine—in a small Pack-It Sac and quilted mini cube.
+Since I like to switch purses in the morning sometimes, I keep all of my day-to-day essentials—extra pens, lip balm, tissues, and headache medicine—in a small Pack-It Sac or extra small cubes.
 This not only helps me to avoid digging around to find what I need inside a larger bag, but it makes it fast and easy to transfer things between bags when I’m moving quickly and likely to forget something.

 2. Organize Electronics Cords

 For rounding up my computer and phone charging cords, camera, and other miscellaneous things, I place everything inside a Pack-It™ Reveal E-Tools Organizer.
 I’d recommend using a label maker (or any kind of sticker that you can write on) to label your cords; go through them once a year to decide if you still need them all.
 Often times, we buy new electronic devices and forget to toss the related cords that come with the old ones.

 3. Streamline Your Laptop Bag